MAS Advisors LLC Sells 1,585 Shares of Apple Inc. (NASDAQ:AAPL)

 Apple Stock Up 0.3 %

 Apple (NASDAQ:AAPL – Get Free Report) last announced its earnings results on Thursday, August 3rd.
 The iPhone maker reported $1.26 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.19 by $0.07.
 The business had revenue of $81.80 billion for the quarter, compared to analysts’ expectations of $81.79 billion.
 Apple had a return on equity of 164.92% and a net margin of 24.68%.
 The business’s revenue for the quarter was down 1.4% on a year-over-year basis.
 During the same quarter last year, the firm earned $1.20 EPS.
-As a group, analysts expect that Apple Inc. will post 6.05 EPS for the current fiscal year.
+Sell-side analysts predict that Apple Inc. will post 6.05 EPS for the current year.

 Apple Dividend Announcement